Spherical cow

 The spherical cow is a humorous metaphor for highly simplified scientific models of complex phenomena.
-Originating in theoretical physics, the metaphor refers to physicists' tendency to reduce a problem to the simplest form imaginable in order to make calculations more feasible, even if the simplification hinders the model's application to reality.
+Originating in theoretical physics, the metaphor refers to some scientific tendencies to develop toy models that reduce a problem to the simplest form imaginable, making calculations more feasible, even if the simplification hinders the model's application to reality.

-The metaphor and variants have subsequently been used in other disciplines.

 History

 The phrase comes from a joke that spoofs the simplifying assumptions sometimes used in theoretical physics.

+John Harte, who received his Ph.D. from the University of Wisconsin in 1965, reported that he first heard the joke as a graduate student.
+One of the earliest published references is in a 1970 article by Arthur O. Williams Jr. of Brown University, who described it as "a professional joke that circulated among scientists a few years ago".

-It is told in many variants, including a joke about a physicist who said he could predict the winner of any race provided it involved spherical horses moving through a vacuum.
+The story is told in many variants, including a joke about a physicist who said he could predict the winner of any race provided it involved spherical horses moving through a vacuum.
 A 1973 letter to the editor in the journal Science describes the "famous story" about a physicist whose solution to a poultry farm's egg-production problems began with "Postulate a spherical chicken".

 Cultural references

 The concept is familiar enough that the phrase is sometimes used as shorthand for the entire issue of proper modeling.
-For example, Consider a Spherical Cow is a 1988 book about problem solving using simplified models.
+For example, Consider a Spherical Cow is a 1985 book about problem solving using simplified models.
 A 2015 paper on the systemic errors introduced by simplifying assumptions about spherical symmetries in galactic dark-matter haloes was titled "Milking the spherical cow – on aspherical dynamics in spherical coordinates".

 References to the joke appear even outside the field of scientific modeling.
-"Spherical Cow" was chosen as the codename for the Fedora 18 Linux distribution.
+"Spherical Cow" was chosen as the code name for the Fedora 18 Linux distribution.
 In the sitcom The Big Bang Theory, a joke is told by Dr. Leonard Hofstadter with the punchline mentioning "spherical chickens in a vacuum", in "The Cooper-Hofstadter Polarization" episode.
+In the space gravity simulator educational video game Universe Sandbox, a spherical cow was added as a user-placeable object in March 2023.